Insight

 Webinar

-In the second of this three-part blog series, we explore Myth #2 – “AI is plug-and-play” from our 10th March webinar: AI in Insurance Claims: Myths, Realities and the ExCo Gap watch it now.
+In the second of this three-part blog series, we explore Myth #2 – “AI is plug-and-play” from our webinar AI in Insurance Claims: Myths, Realities and the ExCo Gap.

 Artificial intelligence has become one of the most widely discussed topics in insurance innovation.
-Insurers everywhere are exploring how AI could improve claims efficiency, reduce leakage, and enhance customer experience.
+Insurers and MGAs everywhere are experimenting with AI, to improve claims efficiency, reduce leakage, and enhance customer experience.

 But despite the enthusiasm, a stark reality has emerged.

-Although 74% of insurers are running AI initiatives, only 7% have successfully scaled these pilots through their organizations.
+Although more than 70% of insurers are running AI initiatives, only 7% have successfully scaled these pilots through their organizations.

-Why does the gap between experimentation and real deployment remain so large?
+Why does the gap between experimentation and impactful deployment remain so large?

 One reason is the belief that AI systems are essentially plug-and-play.
 This is a myth.